 Homemade Fidget Toys for Kids

-Here are a variety of DIY fidget toys that can work for kids in the classroom or at home:
+Here are a variety of DIY fidgets that can work for kids in the classroom or at home:

 - A chain of paper clips.
 They make a great math tool, too!